senait77/E-commerce-Back-End/README.md

 </p>

 ## Description
+This app is the backend portion of an E-Commerce website.
+Express.js was used for the server and MySQL for the database along with Sequelize as the ORM to run SQL models and queries.
+The SQL database includes tables for products, categories, tags, and product tags.
+RESTful API routes are used to make requests and updates from the database which are joined through Sequelize queries.

 🔍 A mysql database and application backend for an e-commerce site.
 Built using MySQL2, Express, Sequelize and dotenv.

-💻 Below is the gif showing the functionality of the application:
+💻 Below is the walkthrough showing the functionality of the application:

 🎥[GET All Categories products and tags](https://www.youtube.com/watch?v=jKRF7f0SeKQ&t=29s)